percona/pmm/docs/how-to/configure.md

 Settings for Slack notifications:

-- *URL*: The API URL to use for Slack notifications.
+- *URL*: The Slack webhook URL to use for Slack notifications.

 !!! seealso "See also"
     - [Integrated Alerting](../using/alerting.md)